mattmeist/scrape_rei_ratings/README.md

 The code is borrowed from Tony Cookson (https://www.r-bloggers.com/2011/04/merging-multiple-data-files-into-one-data-frame/)

 ## Script C (C_Merge_Weather_Data.ipynb):
-Here we are, back to jupyter notebooks...
+Note: You're going to have to get the weather data from NCEI itself, or my OSF repo: https://osf.io/639eb/ Here we are, back to jupyter notebooks...
 This code might not be useful for everyone, as you may not care about weather.
 However, it's actually not a trivial thing to do, so I wanted to make the code available for finding the closest set of coordinates to another.